EPA to revoke "endangerment finding," landmark basis for regulating greenhouse gases

 "There are people, who in the name of climate change, are willing to bankrupt the country," he said.

-Zeldin also said regulating climate pollution costs Americans too much money and by revoking the finding and subsequent regulations, "it's projected to save Americans over a trillion dollars."
+Zeldin also said regulating climate pollution costs Americans too much money.
+If the proposed finding is finalized, it "is expected to save Americans $54 billion in costs annually through the repeal of all greenhouse gas standards," according to the EPA press release.

 But the EPA's own regulatory impact report says limiting emissions for cars and trucks is expected to generate more than $2.1 trillion in net benefits over the next 30 years, including $820 billion in fuel savings and $1.8 trillion in public health and climate benefits.